-- > Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - > Provide a safe space for pupils who are LGBT to speak out and share their concerns
+- > Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - > Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - > Reinforce the importance of online safety when communicating with parents and carers.
+This includes making parents and carers aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - > Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns